thewatermethod/dont-dream/content/playbooks/index.md

 ---
 title: Playbooks
+pdf_order: 18
 ---

 When you select a playbook, you choose 2 of the moves.
-Most are triggered by actions an investigator takes, others are static boons that increase an ability score.